James-Durant/experimental-design/README.md

 # experimental-design
 ## About the Project
 Experimental design in neutron reflectometry using the Fisher information.

-Please refer to [examples](/examples) for an introduction to the framework's usage.
+Please refer to the [examples](/examples) directory for an introduction.

 ## Installation
 1. To replicate the development environment with the [Anaconda](https://www.anaconda.com/products/individual) distribution, first create an empty conda environment by running: <br /> ```conda create --name experimental-design python=3.8.3```